 Go throughout the house to all the surfaces that can collect dust.
 Scrub down all these surfaces, moving decor, books, and whatever else you might have sitting there and scrubbing down or dusting those items too.

-Try Bona’s line of free & simple cleaning products for yourself, and follow @mybonahome on Facebook to stay up-to-date on product news, offers, and their upcoming sweepstakes!
+Try Bona’s line of free & simple cleaning products for yourself, and follow @mybonahome on Facebook to stay up-to-date on product news and special!